 In honor of Avi, we gather our peers and partners together each February to celebrate our similarities and differences, discuss contemporary politics and join together in interfaith dialogue and discussion.

-The second Shabbat of each month will be focused on creating your own shabbat with your own community.
+Create your own shabbat with your community!
 By emailing us at email@example.com you can sign up to host your own Shabbat dinner.
-Invite your friends and Hillel will provide you with grape juice, local Kosher challah, dorm safe candles, and a gift card to your favorite local grocery store.
+Invite your friends and Hillel will provide you with a Shabbox (Shabbat in a box) with grape juice, local Kosher challah, and a gift card to your favorite local grocery store.

 Rochester loves U of R students so much they want to feed them!
-The final Shabbat of each month will have students traveling to the homes of Rochester families, found with assistance of the Jewish Federation of Rochester.
-Students have the opportunity to have a home cooked meal and create Shabbat with a local family.
+Students will connect with Rochester families, found with assistance of the Jewish Federation of Rochester and have the opportunity to have a home cooked meal and create Shabbat with a local family.
 Transportation will provided.